 Thumbnails ↓ click to enlarge

 Locals call them the rats of the ocean.
-Seagulls are so familiar as to seem nearly invisible - an iconic fixture of the beachscape, perhaps, but aside from the odd fracas over food, rather dull and unchanging.
 I never thought they would make interesting subjects.
-They were simply present where I was shooting, and so they made it into a few of my pictures.
-But to my surprise, when photographed, the familiar creatures appeared completely altered.
-Frozen in time and space, the birds floated motionless across the sky, silent like spaceships, or they twisted and stretched as if participating in a joyous, leaping dance.
+But frozen at 1/200 of a second, the familiar creatures looked completely altered.
+The birds floated motionless across the sky, silent like spaceships, or they twisted and stretched as if participating in a joyous, leaping dance.
 These fleeting movements were imperceptible to me until I snapped them at 1/200 of a second.
 Captured in the midst of their aerial pursuits, they looked ridiculous at times, and mysterious at others.
 Mysterious, if only because they are seagulls and we are not, and we can never fully enter into their world.

 As social animals, they are surprisingly like us.
 A careful observation of their behavior raises some uncomfortable questions about our own animal instincts.
 The aggression, the greed, and even the stupidity, is uncomfortably recognizable.
 Yet, much of their behavior remains enigmatic.
 For instance, I don’t know why they inexplicably disappear from the beach for days at a time, or where they go.
 I don’t know why an entire flock will suddenly alight, as if obeying an unspoken command, and sweep out en masse over the water, only to return a minute or two later, landing one by one in the same places as before - as has happened on many winter afternoons during my shoots.
 Even having benefited from viewing close-up photographs of their interactions, I still know very little about them.
 In fact, after taking the photos, I realized I had barely perceived them before, and still miss most if not all of the nuances of their behavior.
 Since the animal world is also our world, I’m struck by my narrow point of view, the blindness at the very depths of my being, as these animals have suddenly made apparent how little I comprehend of natural phenomena, even that which I see every day.